wp-plugins/amazon-auto-links/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 1.1.2 =
+In this version, a bug was fixed, which debug outputs were shown.

 = 1.1.1 =
 In this version, the prefetch link categories option was added.
 This is for shared servers which restrict simultaneous database connections.